-Chapter 7.
+Chapter 8.
 Programming in a DRDA Environment

 This section provides some information about creating applications that use DB2 Connect.
-For more information, see the Road Map to DB2 Programming and the Command Reference.
+For more information, see the CLI Guide and Reference, the Command Reference, the the Embedded SQL Programming Guide, and the Road Map to DB2 Programming